-Forage fish species in the Gulf of Alaska, such as age-0 walleye pollock, capelin (Mallotus villosus), Pacific herring (Clupea pallasii), and mesopelagic fishes (e.g., Myctophidae), are ecologically important as both consumers of zooplankton, and as prey for fish, seabirds, and marine mammals (McGowan et al., 2019).
-Bishop (2018) found that herring move from the Gulf of Alaska into Prince William Sound during the fall and spring, suggesting that fish spawning in the Sound migrate out into the Gulf of Alaska.
-As part of the Gulf of Alaska Integrated Ecosystem Research Program, an acoustic-trawl survey was conducted in the summer and fall of 2011 and 2013 to quantify variability in species composition, density, and distributions of forage fish over the continental shelf and slope in the central and eastern regions of the Gulf of Alaska (McGowan et al., 2019).
+Forage fish species in the GOA, such as age-0 walleye pollock, capelin (Mallotus villosus), Pacific herring (Clupea pallasii), and mesopelagic fishes (e.g., Myctophidae), are ecologically important as both consumers of zooplankton, and as prey for fish, seabirds, and marine mammals (McGowan et al., 2019).
+Bishop (2018) found that herring move from the GOA into Prince William Sound during the fall and spring, suggesting that fish spawning in the Sound migrate out into the GOA.
+As part of the GOA Integrated Ecosystem Research Program, an acoustic-trawl survey was conducted in the summer and fall of 2011 and 2013 to quantify variability in species composition, density, and distributions of forage fish over the continental shelf and slope in the central and eastern regions of the GOA (McGowan et al., 2019).

 The forage fish community in 2011 was characterized by the absence of age-0 pollock and lower densities of capelin, herring, and mesopelagics compared to observations in 2013 (McGowan et al., 2019).
 Age-0 pollock were abundant across both regions in summer 2013 but were rarely observed in fall.
 In contrast, summer observations of herring were rare, while aggregations of herring were observed over the eastern GOA shelf in fall of both years.
 Seasonal changes in community composition are attributed to the transport of age-0 pollock from offshore waters in summer to nearshore waters in fall, and to immigration of herring to the eastern GOA shelf in fall.
-Eulachon (Thaleichthys pacificus) and Pacific sand lance (Ammodytes personatus are important forage fishes in the North Pacific Ocean but are more common outside of the TMAA.
+Eulachon (Thaleichthys pacificus) and Pacific sand lance (Ammodytes personatus) are important forage fishes in the North Pacific Ocean but are more common outside of the GOA Study Area.
 Sand lance typically occur in shallow, coastal, and intertidal waters (< 50 m depth) (McGowan et al., 2019).
-Spatial and temporal variability in community composition and distributions of forage fish species may potentially impact predator foraging in the Gulf of Alaska.
+Spatial and temporal variability in community composition and distributions of forage fish species may potentially impact predator foraging in the GOA.